pitipatw/Asap/README.md

 # Asap.jl
 Asap is...
-- the anti-SAP (2000)
+- Another Structural Analysis Package
-- results as Soon As Possible
+- results As Soon As Possible
+- Analysis of Structures Avec Programming
-- another Structural Analysis Package
+- A Simple Analysis Please

 Designed first-and-foremost for information-rich data structures and ease of querying, but always with performance in mind.